hyeonseungkang/ajou-sso-theme/README.md

 Theme application code are reveal under repo.
 - https://github.com/hyeonseungkang/ajou-sso-theme

-## For Safari or other browser users
+## For Safari, mobile or other browser users

 Script for [Tampermonkey](https://www.tampermonkey.net) or [Userscripts](https://apps.apple.com/kr/app/userscripts/id1463298887) is available in this repo.
 Script has same code and functions with extension.